-This paper revisits the calculation of the Frequent Pattern Outlier Factor (FPOF) based on non-exhaustive methods i.e., by mining a small number of patterns (or zero!).
+This paper revisits the calculation of the Frequent Pattern Outlier Factor (FPOF) by benefiting from recent pattern sampling techniques.
 We first propose a method for calculating the exact FPOF of each transaction.
 Surprisingly, our method is non-enumerative in the sense that no pattern is generated (a fortiori, this is also a non-exhaustive method).
 For this, we reformulate the FPOF by operating directly on transaction pairs.
 This method calculates the FPOF in polynomial time on the number of transactions and items of the dataset.
-Experiments show that this method arrives to calculate the exact FPOF where the usual approach fails.
+Experiments show that this method manages to calculate the exact FPOF where the usual approach fails.
 We also propose a non-exhaustive approximate method that exploits a pattern sample instead of the complete collection of frequent patterns.
 Using Bennett's inequality, this method selects the sample size so as to guarantee a maximum error for a given confidence.
 Experiments show its efficiency with reasonable error.

 The outline of this paper is as follows.
-Section 2 reviews some related work.
-Section 3 introduces the basic definitions about the FPOF and states the problem of its exact and approximate calculation.
-In Section 4, we propose our exact non-enumerative method for calculating FPOF.
+Section 2 reviews some related work about outlier detection, pattern sampling and anytime algorithms.
+Section 3 introduces the basic definitions about the FPOF and states the problem of its exact and anytime approximate calculation.
+In Section ??, we propose our exact non-enumerative method for calculating FPOF.
 We introduce our approximate method based on sampling in Section 5.
 Section 6 provides experimental results.
+We conclude in Section 7.